ZoneMinder/zoneminder/README.txt

 and  what's going on in the field of view.
-Idle means  nothing is  happening, Alarm means there is an alarm in  progress  and Alert  means  that an alarm has happened and  the  monitor  is 'cooling down', if another alarm is generated in this time  it will just become part of the same event.
+Idle means  nothing is  happening, Alarm means there is an alarm in  progress  and Alert  means  that an alarm has happened and  the  monitor  is `cooling down', if another alarm is generated in this time  it will just become part of the same event.
 These indicators  are colour coded in green, red and amber.

 By  default if you have minimised this window or opened  other windows  in  front it will pop up to the front if it  goes  to Alarm state.
-This behaviour can be turned off in 'options'  if required.
+This behaviour can be turned off in `options'  if required.
 You  can  also  specify  a  sound  file   in   the configuration,  which will be played when an alarm  occurs  to alert  you  to  the  fact if you are  not  in  front  of  your